What is Passive Income and How do I Create It?

 2. Your eBay/Craigslist sales are not passive income because you put a significant amount of time and resources into selling things.

-3. Your part time job is not passive income, since you have to work to earn the extra money.
+3. Your part time job is not passive income since you have to work to earn the extra money.

 Why we need passive income

 First and foremost, our jobs are no longer secure.
 Gone are the days of working for a single employer for a lifetime and receiving a grand farewell at the end.
-The advent of technology made true globalization possible, where work is done in the place with the lowest costs, and products are sold wherever the selling price is highest.
+The advent of technology made true globalization possible, where work is done in the place with the lowest costs and products are sold wherever the selling price is highest.
 At some point in time, many of us have accepted a pay cut to avoid a layoff.

 Earning passive income is a great way to hedge against the risk of unemployment.

-Every cent you earn in passive income comes without you having to put in effort to earn it.
+Every cent you earn in passive income comes without you having to put in an effort to earn it.
 In this way, passive income puts you closer to financial independence, a stage where you no longer have to work to earn money.

 Can I have $1,500,000 in savings now?
 No, I can’t, and that’s why this passive income cannot make me rich.
 It can grow and with the power of compounding returns, I can become a millionaire one day.
 But, that is a time-consuming way to reach financial independence.